zdharma-continuum/zinit/README.md

-unload {plugin-name}     - unload plugin (needs reporting) snippet [-f] [--command] {url} - source (or add to PATH with --command) local or remote file (-f: force - don't use cache) ice <ice specification>  - add ICE to next command, argument is e.g. from"gitlab" update {plugin-name}     - Git update plugin (or all plugins and snippets if --all passed) status {plugin-name}     - Git status for plugin (or all plugins if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') ls                       - list snippets in formatted and colorized manner
+unload {plugin-name}     - unload plugin (needs reporting) snippet [-f] [--command] {url} - source (or add to PATH with --command) local or remote file (-f: force - don't use cache) ice <ice specification>  - add ICE to next command, argument is e.g. from"gitlab" update {plugin-name}|URL - Git update plugin or snippet (or all plugins and snippets if --all passed) status {plugin-name}|URL - Git status for a plugin or snippet (or all plugins and snippets if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') ls                       - list snippets in formatted and colorized manner